aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/lib/php/pecl/20180731/xdebug.so`

-To show the value of pecl extension directory setting in the php.ini file , you can run the following:
+To show the value of PECL extension directory setting in the php.ini file , you can run the following:

 `pecl config-get ext_dir`

-To print all pecl configuration settings run the following:
+To print all PECL configuration settings run the following:

 `pecl config-show`

-> Note: It may appear that the php extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.
+> Note: It may appear that the PHP extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.

-## How php detects pecl installed extensions
+## How PHP detects PECL installed extensions

-In order for php to detect pecl installed extensions, we must declare them in the php.ini file.
+In order for PHP to detect PECL installed extensions, we must declare them in the php.ini file.
 The `pecl install` command will add the extension to the php.ini file for us.

 If we look inside the php.ini file we will see that xdebug is actually installed as a special type of extension that is a zend extension:

 `zend_extension="xdebug.so"`

-Normally php extensions are installed as standard php extensions and will be referenced in the php.ini file as:
+Normally PHP extensions are installed as standard PHP extensions and will be referenced in the php.ini file as:

 `extension="<php-extension>.so"`

 So if we run `pecl install memcached` for instance, the extension will be installed at `/usr/local/lib/php/pecl/20180731/memcached.so` and `extension="memcached.so"` will be added to the top of the php.ini file.

-## How to resolve missing extension issue encountered with pecl
+## How to resolve missing extension issue encountered with PECL

 Sometimes even after a clean install, the `pecl list` command reports that an extension is installed when `php -m` does not detect the extension.
-In fact after checking the proper extensions directory for the active php version the extension file is actually not there.
+In fact after checking the proper extensions directory for the active PHP version the extension file is actually not there.
 Also looking in the php.ini file for the active version, the extension setting is not listed there either.

 This means that `pecl list` is actually in error and probably has a cache somewhere that is not cleared.
 Attempting to actually install the extension using `pecl install` in this scenario fails and reports that the extension is already installed.

 There are two ways to get around this issue.
 The easiest way is just to force pecl to install the extension using the `--force` flag.
 The other way is to first run `pecl uninstall` to clear the cache and then run `pecl install` to install the extension.

-I ran into this issue when I had installed xdebug and memcached for the latest php version and then after doing a fresh install of php, `pecl list` would report both extensions as already existing where in fact the files were not there, php.ini did not have them and php did not detect them.
+I ran into this issue when I had installed xdebug and memcached for the latest php version and then after doing a fresh install of PHP, `pecl list` would report both extensions as already existing where in fact the files were not there, php.ini did not have them and php did not detect them.

-I force installed the extensions using `pecl install --force xdebug` and `pecl install --force memcached` which added the files and the php.ini settings and then php detected the extensions again.
+I force installed the extensions using `pecl install --force xdebug` and `pecl install --force memcached` which added the files and the php.ini settings and then PHP detected the extensions again.

 The other way I could have resolved this issue, as an example for memcached, would have been to run `pecl uninstall memcached` followed by `pecl install memcached` to re-install the extension.

 > Note: Its good practice to run `php -m` after running `pecl install` to make sure the extension is detected by php.
-If php does not detect it, check the extension directory to make sure the extension file exists and check the `php.ini` file to make sure the setting for the extension is added to the top of the file.
+If PHP does not detect it, check the extension directory to make sure the extension file exists and check the `php.ini` file to make sure the setting for the extension is added to the top of the file.

 ## running the php-fpm service using brew